Modular Fencing Vs Colorbond Fencing5 Mins

 Colorbond offers a 10 year warranty for weathering and colour fastness.
 It is assessed at outdoor sites around Australia undergoing corrosion testing, durability testing, application testing and outdoor exposure testing.
 Once the fence starts to lose colour dent or rust, it can be difficult to lift its appearance again and is usually best replaced.

-ModularWalls offers a 15 year warranty for their residential systems, and an aluminium post option for excessive pool water exposure.
+ModularWalls offers a 10 year warranty for their residential systems and aluminium post options for excessive pool water exposure.
 The panels are made from strong materials that won’t rust and can be aesthetically refreshed over the years with a quick repaint.
 It can handle everyday wear and is simple to repair or replace panels if major damage ever does occur.

 Is it Aussie proof?

 Australia is home to some super harsh climates, including bushfire zones and cyclonic wind regions.
 So how to these two fencing types fare in the face of brutal Aussie weather?